How to Cure Coppa, continued…

 You can use a number of flavor combinations in curing your coppa depending on your tastes.
 In this instance, I’ve used a tablespoon each of toasted fennel and black pepper for Lola and juniper and black pepper for Rico.

 After the aromatics have been applied, it’s time to bring out the casing.
 In this case I’ve used 5 inch beef bung to case each coppa in and have soaked it for about 45 minutes and then rinsed it thoroughly.
 Typically, these will come packed in salt and can be kept in your refrigerator for 9-12 months if airtight.
 The salt pack needs to be removed by soaking in luke warm water.
 I have good a good local source in Oversea Casing here in Seattle but you can also find casings online at merchants such as Butcher and Packer.

 Stuffing a large coppa into a smaller beef bung takes work.
 When doing so, you need to be sure to not stretch the bung too much else it will break.

 When you finally finish this process (which can take a bit of time) then you need to make sure that no air bubbles are trapped in the base of the bung.
-Trapped air can lead to bacterial growth which = bad juju for coppa.
+Trapped air can lead to bacterial growth which = bad juju for coppa and ultimately you if you eat it.
+Use a sausage knife to poke holes all over the casing to remove air bubbles.
 Here’s a photo of me with the coppa finally nearly stuffed into the base of the bung: